 There are two saunas: a traditional one where the hot moist air will challenge your lungs and leave you a sweaty mess; and a dry sauna, which is a little easier to manage if you’re a bathhouse newcomer – it’s less drippy and relatively comfortable.
 About 10 to 15 minutes in these wooden steam lodges is said to relax the body, increase circulation and soothe aches and pains.

-Then onto the ice cave.
-When it reopens you'll be able to shift between a room chilled to fridge temp (four degrees Celsius) and a "deep freeze" (minus 25 degrees Celsius).
+Then onto the ice cave, where you're able to shift between a room chilled to fridge temp (four degrees Celsius) and a "deep freeze" (minus 25 degrees Celsius).
 This cold stint reportedly increases your metabolism and immunity and reduces inflammation.
 How cold does a deep freeze feel?
 We overheard one tourist exclaim, “I’m from Europe; this isn’t cold”.
 Meanwhile a small boy’s teeth were chattering upon exit.

 Then there are the massage showers.
 Choose from a balanced multi-spray or a single pounding flow to pummel tight shoulders.
 While you can control the temperature of the water, you can’t adjust the sulfurous odour that often accompanies a hot-springs visit – the result of hot water melding with the Earth’s minerals and rapidly travelling 637 metres up to the showerheads.
 Expect the egg-like aromatics to subtly linger as you progress through your bathing sequence.

 In the outdoor amphitheatre, there are seven new hot mineral pools that curve around grassy terraces.
 If your digits start to wrinkle you can transfer to dry land, relaxing in a sun lounge while watching ducklings frolic in their nearby designer wetland.
 The area is lush with sheoak and melaleuca trees and various reptilian and winged critters taking up residency among the central lake, so there’s a sense of bringing the outdoors in.